Walter Dellinger, influential scholar and lawyer, dies at 80

 “Walter lived a wonderful and extraordinary life.
 He had many loves, first among them his wife Anne but also the State and University of North Carolina, the law and the rule of law, and American democracy,” said Hampton Dellinger, himself an assistant attorney general in the Biden administration’s Justice Department.

 “This is the best lawyer’s job in the world,” Dellinger said in a 1997 interview as he prepared to leave the role to return to Duke to teach.
-He told The Associated Press then that spending time with his family in North Carolina was a big part of his decision.
+He said then that spending time with his family in North Carolina was a big part of his decision.

-At the time, Clinton described Dellinger as someone who fought for all Americans’ rights and praised his “his talent, his leadership, his energy and his sense of justice.”

 Prior to that, while leading the Office of Legal Counsel, Dellinger issued opinions on the president’s authority to send U.S. troops to Haiti and Bosnia, as well as the president’s right to decline to enforce laws he believes are unconstitutional.